China wants to dominate the 'near space' battlefield. Balloons are a key asset – KION546

 Balloon blind spot

-Washington has alleged that the Chinese balloon identified over the US in recent days is part of an extensive Chinese surveillance program involving a fleet of balloons that has conducted missions over at least five continents.
+US intelligence officials believe the Chinese balloon identified over the US in recent days is part of an extensive, Chinese military-run surveillance program involving a fleet of balloons that has conducted at least two dozen missions over at least five continents in recent years, CNN reported on Tuesday.

-Both the self-governing island of Taiwan and Japan have acknowledged similar sightings in the past.

-China has not responded to requests for comment sent to the Chinese Embassy in Washington and the Ministry of Defense in Beijing.
+Beijing on Thursday said the assessment was “likely part of the US’ information and public opinion warfare” against China.
 It has maintained that the device identified over the US is civilian in nature, and linked it to “companies,” though it declined to provide more information on which entity manufactured the balloons.

+Both the self-governing island of Taiwan and Japan have acknowledged past, similar sightings, though it is not clear if they are related to the US incident.

 A US military commander on Monday acknowledged that the US has a “domain awareness gap” that allowed three other suspected Chinese spy balloons to transit the continental US undetected during the previous administration.